 My original strategy was to never marry, never have kids and never enter ministry or any similar work.
 I chose to fail and break those promises to myself.
 And I’m glad that I did.
 After walking a similar path, I have some new strategies.

 My first strategy is always remember that I chose to have kids at to choose to prioritize them…even when my work doesn’t.
-The most basic way to do this is to be ok with their emotional responses, especially the negative ones, and help them to process them without judgement or criticism.
+The most basic way to do this is to be ok with their emotional responses, especially the negative ones, and help them to understand them without judgement or criticism.
 They are allowed to be angry and to dislike others.
 In addition, I only ask them to take responsibility for their actions and not always be the bigger person in hopes of soothing others.
 And they’re not asked to apologize unless they recognize their mistake.

 My second strategy is to consider it a pleasure and honor to spend time with and to try and meet the needs of my children.
 My work will always pull me towards those in need and I have to choose to set boundaries when It comes to my children.
 This is my responsibility and I try to never pit my children’s needs against the needs of the ministry.
 I still fail and I am a work in progress.
 Being aware had to become a priority.